Unit 2 - Notes

 1. Script Creation, Execution, and Permissions

 Every shell script should begin with a "shebang" line.
-This tells the system which interpreter to use to parse the script.
+This tells the system which interpreter to use to execute the file.

 #!/bin/bash